metamn/react/content/blog/react-is-functional-and-reactive/index.md

 |-----------------------------------------|
 ```

-Once a general context is present a big picture can be mapped.
+A general context is a great help when mapping up the big picture.

 ```
 |================|                            |================|